 To streamline the executive branch and improve its effectiveness, while at the same time enhancing flexibility within its departments, several government structure laws were amended between 2010 and 2011.
 Among them are the Basic Code Governing Central Administrative Agencies Organizations, the Organizational Act of the Executive Yuan, the Act Governing the Total Number of Personnel Headcounts of Central Government Agencies, the Provisional Act for Adjustment of Functions and Organizations of the Executive Yuan and the Non-Departmental Public Bodies Act.

-Several agencies will cease to exist after their functions are transferred to other commissions or ministries, and the number of Cabinet-level organizations will be reduced from 37 to 29 over the restructuring period from January 1, 2012 to December 31, 2014.
+As a result, several agencies will cease to exist after their functions are transferred to other commissions or ministries, and the number of Cabinet-level organizations will be reduced from 37 to 29 over the restructuring period that commenced January 1, 2012.
 When the process is complete, the Executive Yuan will consist of 14 ministries, eight councils, three independent agencies and four organizations.
-As of August 2015, four new ministries—the Ministry of Labor, the Ministry of Agriculture, the Ministry of Health and Welfare (MOHW), Ministry of Culture (MOC), and the Ministry of Science and Technology (MOST)—had been created through the reorganization or consolidation of existing agencies.
+As of August 2015, four new ministries—the Ministry of Labor (MOL), Ministry of Health and Welfare (MOHW), Ministry of Culture (MOC), and Ministry of Science and Technology (MOST)—had been created through the reorganization or consolidation of existing agencies.
 Two more new ministries—the Ministry of Environment and Natural Resources and Ministry of Agriculture—will be established after their organizational acts are passed by the Legislative Yuan.

 Internal Organizational Structure of the Executive Yuan

 (Restructuring from Jan.
 1, 2012 to Dec.
 31, 2014)